 Salad: The bacon-and-blue cheese-loaded wedge salad served by traditional steakhouses as a starter is making a comeback, and is a fabulous way of dressing up the crunch of iceberg lettuce.

-Dessert: Chocolate or devil's food—like a red velvet cake—will complement the red wine you'll likely want to serve with your roast.
+Dessert: Serve something chocolatey to complement the red wine you’ll likely want to serve with your roast.

 This one’s easy.
 While the “red with meat, white with fish” rules have been relaxed somewhat in today’s laissez-faire culinary climate (really, should there even be rules about food?), some things just naturally go together.
 The wine should be red.
 The British would drink what they call a claret, which is their term for a Bordeaux.

-With these simple tips in mind—and a premium aged roast chilling in the fridge—you’ll be ready for a Christmas dinner that will be remembered for years.
+With these simple tips in mind—and a premium aged prime rib roast chilling in the fridge—you’ll be ready for a Christmas dinner that will be remembered for years.